 This is a smart home project I individually made from scratch at my home in China.
 My parents like growing flowers and vegetables.
-However, this hobby limits them from travelling together — there has to be someone at home to water the plants!
-Since we have Internet at my home, why don’t we make a remote controller over the Internet?
+However, this hobby limits them from traveling together — there has to be someone at home to water the plants!
+Since we have Internet at home, why don’t we make a remote controller over the Internet?
 This project then came into my mind.

 I was learning mobile app development online at that time.
 As my practice, I decided to build a mobile app for the system.
 I decided to use a Raspberry Pi as the controller, a solenoid valve as the physical water switch, and a pipe system that connects to every pot.

 What are there?